Particular/docs.particular.net/samples/serializers/message-pack/sample.md

 ## NServiceBus.MessagePack

-This samples uses the community run serializer [NServiceBus.MessagePack](https://github.com/SimonCropp/NServiceBus.MessagePack) to serialize messages with the [MessagePack](http://msgpack.org/) binary format.
+This sample uses the community run serializer [NServiceBus.MessagePack](https://github.com/SimonCropp/NServiceBus.MessagePack) to serialize messages with the [MessagePack](http://msgpack.org/) binary format.

 ## Configuring to use MessagePack